mozjay0619/HMF/README.rst

 Writing groups and arrays
 -------------------------

-Here we will demonstrate self-organizing property of HMF.
-With a single file handler, the user can easily write data using syntax of hierarchical file system.
+Here we will demonstrate the self-organizing property of HMF.
+With a single "file" handler, the user can easily write data using hierarchical file system.
 This will be easier to understand if you are already familiar with HDF5.

 .. code:: python

 	f.set_group('/groupA')  # the path must start with root "/"

-This code will create a "directory" groupA, in which we can write arrays or further groups.
+This code will create a "directory", or "node", groupA, in which we can write arrays or further groups.
 The user can create nested directory at once as well:

 .. code:: python